Learning in the Recurrent State: Gradient Descent with Linear Recurrent Networks: Theoretical derivations

 \begin{proposition} Given a diagonal linear recurrent layer that receives input from a sliding window of size 3 and stride 2, followed by a MLP layer, and tokens $\vs_{2j} = \vx_j$ and $\vs_{2j+1} = \vy_j$, for $j = 1, \ldots, N$, drawn from a non-linear model, one can construct recurrent matrix $\mA(\vs_j)$, input $\mB(\vs_j)$ and output matrix $\mU(\vs_j)$ such that each recurrent step for every token $\vs_j$ produces $\hat{\vy}_{j+1} = -(\Delta \mW)^T \vx_{j+1}$ as output, where $\Delta \mW$ is one step of gradient descent, i.e. $\Delta \mW = \eta \nabla_\mW \L$.
 The test input $\vx_{N+1}$ is contained in token $\vs_{2N+2}$, and produces the test prediction $\hat{\vy}_{N+1}$. \end{proposition}

-Let us consider a non-linear regression problem with a least squares loss, where the output labels are again 1-dimensional for simplicity.
+Let us consider a non-linear regression problem with a least squares loss, where the outputs are scalar for simplicity.
 For a given dataset of $N$ samples $\mathcal{D} = \{<\vx_i, y_i>\}_{i=0}^{N}, \vx \in \R^f, y \in \R$, predictions from a non-linear model are generated using

-for $\vw \in \R^{f}$ and where $g$ is some non-linear function such as sigmoid or an MLP.
-This will be our implicit non-linear model for this 1-dimensional target case.
+for $\vw \in \R^{f}$ and where $h$ is some non-linear function such as sigmoid or an MLP.
+This will be our implicit non-linear model for the scalar-target case.

 The best fit for $\vw$ is found by minimizing the loss

 The gradient of the loss calculated on the first $t$ samples of the dataset is